 What is known for sure is that the term was popularised by the RAF around the time of WWII, evidenced by the fact that all the early citations of it come from that date and context.
-It migrated to the USA quite quickly and in June 1943 a story titled Husky Goes Down for a Burton appeared in Boys' Life, the magazine of the Boy Scouts of America:
+It migrated to the USA quite quickly and, as well as the above US citation from 1941, it was defined in June 1943 in a story titled Husky Goes Down for a Burton in Boys' Life, the magazine of the Boy Scouts of America:

 [Gone down for a Burton] In the R.A.F. it's the gentle way of saying that an aviator has been killed in operation.